Me262a/emerchantpay/README.md

 1. Amount is charged (transaction topic)
 2. Amount is refunded (transaction topic)
 3. Merchant Status is changed (merchant topic)
+You can check them in ms container logs or Kafka UI

 Useful links:
 1. Keycloak Admin UI: